jhpyle/docassemble/_docs/config.md

 logic that needs to be fixed; an immediate solution would be to set `allow non-idempotent questions` to `True`, but the long-term solution is to fix the logic in the interview.

+## <a name="restrict input variables"></a>Restricting the browser from setting arbitrary variables

+By default, the **docassemble** [front end] is designed to be flexible for [JavaScript] developers.
+A POST request to `/interview` is capable of setting arbitrary variable names in the interview answers;
+the field names are simply base64-encoded variable names.
+This allows [JavaScript] developers to build their own front ends or heavily customize the standard front end.

+However, when this kind of flexibility exists on the [JavaScript] side of the application, you need to trust that your users will not try to manipulate their interview answers.
+For example, if you have a variable in your interview called `user_has_paid`, you wouldn't want users to manipulate their web browser and set `user_has_paid` to `True`.

+If you enable `restrict input variables`, then the web browser will only be able to set variables that are present on the current question.
+What question counts as the current question depends on the interview logic.
+When the browser submits input, then before any variables are set, the interview logic is evaluated and the current question is determined.
+If the incoming variables are not part of the current question, then the input is rejected.

+{% highlight yaml %}
+restrict input variables: True
+{% endhighlight %}

+If you enable `restrict input variables`, then your interview logic must be idempotent for all questions.
+Note that the `allow non-idempotent questions` directive (despite its general-sounding name) only enforces idempotency for questions with generic objects, iterators, or multiple choice selections.
+The `restrict input variables` is more strict; it enforces idempotency for all questions and also prevents the browser from altering the variable names or data types.

+Enabling `restrict input variables: True` is generally a good practice.
+If you want to add additional fields to a [`question`] using [JavaScript], you can use the [`allowed to set`] modifier to enable those field names.

 ## <a name="python packages"></a>Python packages to install